-“I sent an email to a contact at an influential PR firm, set up a time to talk, and then pitched my services and how I my experience could benefit their clients.
+“I sent an email to a contact at an influential PR firm, set up a time to talk, and then pitched my services and how my experience could benefit their clients.
 I also set up calls with people in my industry to learn more about what they do and they were very gracious to share contacts names.
-Word of mouth and a previous relationship were certainly helpful but just letting various people know that I was available and ready to be hired led to immediate work.”
+Word of mouth and a previous relationships were certainly helpful but just letting various people know that I was available and ready to be hired led to immediate work.”

-FOUNDER OF AVACADO A DAY NUTRITION
+FOUNDER OF RACHAEL HARTLEY NUTRITION

 “It was a referral through a personal trainer I shared an office space with.
 Even though we haven’t been in the same workspace for over a year, I still receive referrals from her.”

 “I used to be a triathlon coach and a lot of my early nutrition clients were athletes that I also coached (so word of mouth).”